denten-books/plain-text/2-device.md

 bring us to literary devices as they exist today, precisely within the confusion between symbol and thing.
-At this point, it becomes productive to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to the broader history of symbolism which encompasses both poetic and computational devices.
+At this point, it becomes productive to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to the broader history of materialist poetics which encompasses both literary and computational devices.
 The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments prevalent in the philosophy of Ludwig Wittgenstein and subsequently to the ideas of Alan Turing, his long-time student and